thomasjbradley/gridifier/README.md

 ## License & copyright

-© Thomas J Bradley
+© 2015 Thomas J Bradley

-Gridifier is licensed under the [New BSD license](LICENSE.txt).
+Gridifier is licensed under the [MIT License](LICENSE).

-Some of the output code is copyright [Yahoo!
+Some of the output code is inspired by [Pure CSS by Yahoo!
 Inc.](http://purecss.io/).

-Some of the output code is inspired by [Foundation](http://foundation.zurb.com/).
+Some of the output code is inspired by [Foundation by Zurb](http://foundation.zurb.com/).
 [Paper icon](http://thenounproject.com/term/paper/29062/) copyright Yazmin Alanis.